-We only arrived a week ago today and yet we’ve seen every species that resides in the Conservancy and beginning next week, we’ll head to Kruger National Park hoping to once again see the Big Five; lion, elephant, cape buffalo, rhino, and leopard.
+We only arrived a week ago today, and yet we’ve seen every species that resides in the Conservancy, and beginning next week, we’ll head to Kruger National Park hoping to see the Big Five once again; lion, elephant, cape buffalo, rhino, and leopard.

 We made the following (all the meats were cooked on the grill):

 1. Pork Chops

 3. Boerewors (sausages) – “The many varieties of boerewors include specialties such as garlic wors, kameeldoring (camel thorn), Karoowors (sausage from the Karoo region in South Africa), and spekwors (made with extra cubed pork fat).
 Other ingredients include cheese and chili peppers.”

 6. Sauteed onions, garlic, and portabella mushroom (to top the seasoned meat)

 7. Cabbage Salad

 |Suddenly a baby was on the scene.

 We’d purchased beer and wine, but they insisted on bringing their own beverages, a tradition when visiting guests in the bush.
 We had purchased a lighter red wine for me with less alcohol and tannins, which tend to keep me awake at night after a few glasses.
 It wasn’t as good as a regular Cabernet or Merlot, but I drank it anyway.
 Tom had Castle Beer, manufactured in South Africa and a local favorite.